Nora's Hair Salon 2: A Cut Above

 Nora's Hair Salon 2: A Cut Above is a 2008 comedy-drama film written by Chanel Capra and Jill Maxcy, who also directed.
 It stars Tatyana Ali, Stacey Dash, and Bobby Brown.
 The sequel to 2004's Nora's Hair Salon, it features mostly the same cast as the original.
 (The eventual third film, Nora's Hair Salon 3: Shear Disaster, featured a completely new set of actors.)
+The film received poor reception from critics.

 Plot summary

 Recently deceased beauty-salon owner Nora has bequeathed her business to her two estranged nieces, who are at odds regarding the best way to make the most of their inheritance.